nate-parrott/Flashlight/README.md

 Since [I'm not sure how to subclass classes that aren't available at link time](http://stackoverflow.com/questions/26704130/subclass-objective-c-class-without-linking-with-the-superclass), subclasses of Spotlight internal classes are made at runtime using [Mike Ash's instructions and helper code](https://www.mikeash.com/pyblog/friday-qa-2010-11-19-creating-classes-at-runtime-for-fun-and-profit.html).

-The Spotlight plugin is gated to run only on version `911` (which ships in Yosemite 14A361c).
+The Spotlight plugin is gated to run only on versions `911-916.1` (Yosemite GM through 10.10.1 seed).
 If a new version of Spotlight comes out, you can manually edit `SpotlightSIMBL/SpotlightSIMBL/Info.plist` key `SIMBLTargetApplications.MaxBundleVersion`, restarts Spotlight, verify everything works, and then submit a pull request.